8 Week Summer Session

 WMI Summer Program

-Applications are now open for Winter program!
+Applications are now open for our summer program!

 In only 8 weeks you can gain valuable work experience and improve your Hebrew language skills while living and learning in Jerusalem!

 Focus on Ulpan (learning Hebrew), volunteering, exploring Jerusalem and Israel.

 Professional Internship in addition there are classes, workshops, and discussions on timely Jewish topics.
 Our classes and workshops are given from an orthodox perspective by professional Rabbis and teachers, with whom you will have a chance to connect with throughout the program.

 $380* + airfare upon receiving scholarship from Onward Israel and Masa Israel.

 Apply today!
 No worries, you aren’t making any commitment by applying.